 The Pharos were built from blocks of tufa, a form of limestone formed by the shells of minute fish accumulating around a nucleus, such as flint.
 The tufa used at the times of the Romans almost certainly came from the bed of the Dour as it has been found in many places along the Dour valley.
 Most notably in St Andrew’s Churchyard – Buckland, London Road, Barton Road and the Peter Street area.
 It is said that a bed of tufa, up to 4-feet thick, lies under what was the playground of Buckland School, now a private housing concern.
 These days tufa is still found along the valley of the Dour but this tends to be friable unlike the hard tufa used by the Romans.

-Continuing his interest in the Roman Quay, in about 1860, Knocker reported piles, groins and mooring rings in the Dolphin Lane area.
+Continuing his interest in the Roman Quay, in about 1860, Knocker reported piles, groins and mooring rings in the then ancient Dolphin Lane area.
 This indicated, and more recent evidence confirms, that over time the Romans probably reclaimed land along the west side of the estuary gradually moving the harbour quays eastwards.
 However, it was not for another 110 years before local amateur archaeologists were taken seriously and the claims excavated.
 KARU under the direction of Brian Philp found buildings that made up the Classis Britannica Fort, built about 130AD and the base for the Roman Fleet in Britain.